jhashivam/jhashivam/README.md

-- 👋 Hi!

-I am Shivam Jha,
+Hi, I am Shivam Jha 👋

 I am currently working as a Data Engineer & Data Analyst at ABN AMRO Bank, Netherlands  and I am also pursuing Master of Science in Data Science & Machine Learning from IIIT Bangalore and Liverpool John Moores University specialization in Data Science & Machine Learning.